s1d6point7bugcrowd/django-orm-leak/README.md

-# Django ORM Information Leak Nuclei Template
+# Django ORM Information Leak (Enhanced) Nuclei Template

 ## Overview

-This Nuclei template, identified as `django-orm-leak`, is designed to detect information leaks in Django applications that occur due to the improper handling of ORM (Object-Relational Mapping) queries.
-Specifically, it tests for vulnerabilities where unrestricted keyword arguments to the Django ORM's `filter` method can lead to unauthorized access to sensitive data.
+This Nuclei template, identified as `django-orm-leak-enhanced`, is designed to identify a broader range of information leaks in Django applications stemming from improper handling of ORM (Object-Relational Mapping) queries.
+It extends the original `django-orm-leak` template by incorporating checks for various data types and leakage methods, including numeric, text-based, and regex pattern filters.

 ## Author

-ProjectDiscoveryAI
+s1d6p01nt7

 ## Severity